bengbmccoy/_battery_controller/README.md

 - There may be some data available from the PECAN street project (pecanstreet.org) that I will need to have a quick look at as well.

+Edit: I looked into pecan street data and you have to purchase a commercial license to use the data or you need to be part of a university research team.

 2. Determine Optimal Operation using Numerical Methods:
 - For each 24 hour period where a load profile and a solar profile meet an electricity tariff, there is a optimal battery control profile that minimises the cost pade by the controller.
 With that in mind, we would like to find the optimal battery control profile.